wesdoyle/deep-learning-book-notes/README.md

 I will generally use `numpy` in Jupyter notebooks to take notes, using LaTeX where it may help.

+__Note__ that there are many errors in formatting and several glyphs when GitHub renders LaTeX in the embedded Jupyter notebooks here.
+These should render properly locally if you clone the repositories and open them in Jupyter.
+I'm running the notebooks in Chrome on macOS.

 | Chapter | Name                                              | Link                                     | Status      |
 |---------|---------------------------------------------------|------------------------------------------|-------------|
 | 01      | Introduction                                      |                                          |             |